mattmc3/antidote/README.md

 The short version:

 The original [Antigen][antigen] plugin manager was slow.
-[Antibody][antibody] was written to address this, but was written in [Go][go], not Zsh.
+[Antibody][antibody] was written to address this, but was written in [Go][go], not [Zsh][zsh].
 Other native Zsh plugin managers caught up on speed, so it was deprecated.
 But Antibody had some other nice features that aren't in other Zsh plugin managers.
 So [Antidote][getantidote] was created to be the 3rd generation of antigen-compatible Zsh plugin managers.

 ## Installation